xlladdins/xll/docs/Excel4MacrosH-P.md

 Ends the current mail session.

-**Important   **To use MAIL.LOGOFF in Microsoft Excel for Windows, you must be using a mail client that supports the Messaging Applications Programming Interface (MAPI) or Vendor-Independent Messaging (VIM).
+**Important&nbsp;&nbsp;&nbsp;**To use MAIL.LOGOFF in Microsoft Excel for Windows, you must be using a mail client that supports the Messaging Applications Programming Interface (MAPI) or Vendor-Independent Messaging (VIM).
 The function is available for only Microsoft Excel for Windows.

 **Syntax**